 1 – Another language

-Those who think that learning a new language is simply learning how to say a certain English word in Japanese is completely wrong.
-The Japanese language has a totally different vocabulary.
-There are words that only exist in Japanese and words that exist only in English.
-Some Japanese expressions may not make sense to those who are studying the language, on some occasions you will really have difficulty understanding some expressions.
+Those who think that learning a new language is simply learning how to say a certain Portuguese word in Japanese are completely mistaken.
+The Japanese language has a completely different vocabulary.
+There are words that only exist in Japanese and words that only exist in Portuguese.
+Some Japanese expressions may not make sense to those studying the language, and at times you will really struggle to understand some expressions.

 2 – Kanji

-I think that everyone who thinks about learning the Japanese language, knows the Chinese ideograms present in the language, it is one of the biggest difficulties.
+I think everyone who thinks about learning the Japanese language knows the Chinese ideograms present in the language; they are one of the biggest difficulties.

-You have to learn at least 1,000 kanji to be able to achieve some fluency, or 2,000 to be able to read anything in the language, but the total kanji exceeds 4,000.
+You have to learn at least 1,000 kanji to be able to achieve a certain fluency, or 2,000 to be able to read anything in the language, but the total number of kanji exceeds 4,000.

-Besides the enormous number of ideograms and strokes, a Kanji usually has several pronunciations.
-Besides that, there are still many kanji that look similar to each other, making studies even more difficult.
+Besides the enormous amount of ideograms and strokes, a kanji usually has several pronunciations.
+On top of that, there are many kanji that are similar to each other, making studies even more difficult.

 3 – Small words

-Japanese has only 106 syllables, so many words are usually just 1 syllable, which can confuse inexperienced students.
+Japanese has only 106 syllables, so many words tend to be just 1 syllable, which can confuse inexperienced students.

-Words like 目 (me, eyes), 手 (te, hand), 愛 (ouch, love) 名 (na, name) can get mixed up with other syllables and you might think you're hearing another word.
+Words like 目(me, eyes), 手 (te, hand), 愛 (ai, love), 名 (na, name) can end up mixing with other syllables, and you might think you are hearing another word.

 4 – Same words